maxverbeek/glcl/README.md

 ## Progress

  - [x] Query (all) GitLab projects
+ - [x] Implement the example at the top of this readme simply
- - [ ] Implement the example at the top of this readme
+ - [ ] Implement the example at the top of this readme with proper CLI tooling
- - [ ] Cache API responses
+ - [x] Save API responses
-      - SQLite?
-      - NoSQL/JSON files on disk?
-      - SQLite with JSON cols?
+      - uses SQLite
-      - im mostly too lazy to implement a database schema for gitlabs API
+ - [x] Search in cache (crappy)
- - [ ] Search in cache
+ - [ ] Search in cache (good, expiration sorted out)
  - [ ] Split the application into a daemon and a CLI
  - [ ] Query (open) merge requests, and MRs assigned/ready for review
  - [ ] PAT storage & renewal